trendtechcn/trendtechcn.github.io/advanced/internal-adapters.md

 # Internal adapters

-Laptops, Raspberry Pis and even desktop computers may have internal wifi devices that can cause one or more of the following issues:
+Laptops, Raspberry Pis and even desktop computers may have internal wifi devices that can cause the following issues:

 1. If the internal wifi is switched off, then network-manager disables all external adapters as well, [due to a bug](https://gitlab.freedesktop.org/NetworkManager/NetworkManager/-/issues/79#note_944168).
 The solution is to either [switch on the internal wifi](#switch-on-internal-wifi), or to [blacklist its module (driver)](#blacklist-internal-wifi-module).
 2. Configuring multiple wifi devices can be tricky.
 See how to [select the correct device in network-manager](#select-device-in-network-manager), or [blacklist the internal wifi module](#blacklist-internal-wifi-module).